AcubeSAT/obc-software/README.md

   credentials, and you should login at least once) and add the remote to your conan remotes.
-To do that run the following two commands `conan remote add conan https://artifactory.spacedot.gr/artifactory/api/conan/conan` and `conan remote login -r conan $YOUR_USERNAME`, which will prompt you to add your password.
+To do that run the following two commands `conan remote add conan https://artifactory.spacedot.gr/artifactory/api/conan/conan` and `conan remote login conan $YOUR_USERNAME`, which will prompt you to add your password.
 - or, clone the repo on your own, and package it locally use `conan create . --build=missing` in the root of the repo.
 - or, clone the repo on your own and add it as a submodule in the `lib` folderr, and make the necessary CMakeLists.txt changes. txt changes to include it in the build.